apg/keyfavors/README.md

-# Keyfavors - A simple tool to use after a keysigning party
+# Keyfavors - A simple way to sign a bunch of keys

 ## Summary